hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 We cannot ignore the high percentiles, they are also known as tail latencies.
 They can be a source of user complaints.
 Customers with the slowest experience are often the most valuable customers.
 Because they have the most data.

+Optimizing the 99,99th percentile is too expensive, it doesn't wort it.

 ### Percentiles In Practice

 High percentiles easily become important.
 Even in parallel requests, if one of them is slow, it can slow down the whole process on the client side.
 This could make the whole flow slow, this is known as tail latency amplification.